maxyep1/final-project/README.md

 Combining GCP for hosting and DBeaver for management enabled us to maintain a streamlined, efficient workflow.
 This setup ensures that our data remains organized, queryable, and ready for downstream analysis, modeling, or reporting tasks.

+## NLP and Fault Extraction

+### Key Functions

+**Automotive Parts Data Management:**
+Creates a structured dictionary of automotive parts categorized by functional systems (e.g., engine, transmission).
+Saves the dictionary in both JSON and CSV formats for easy access and integration.

+**Fault Extraction:**
+Builds an NLP pipeline to identify fault types in customer reviews.
+Preprocesses review text using stemming and stop-word removal, then matches normalized text with predefined fault categories.

+**Database Integration:**
+Extracts review data from the reviews table in PostgreSQL.
+Updates the table with a new fault_type column and saves categorized fault types back to the database.
+Handles schema modifications programmatically.

+**Business Insights Generation:**
+Analyzes fault occurrences for each business, calculating frequencies for fault types.
+Produces key insights:

+**Past Businesses:**
+Summary of fault types and counts.

+**Best Business:**
+Most frequently occurring fault type.

+**Business Table Update:**
+Updates the business table with new columns (past_businesses and best_business).
+Merges new insights with existing data to maintain integrity and avoid overwriting unchanged data.

+### Description ###

+This pipeline automates the processing and analysis of automotive parts data and customer reviews.
+It uses NLP techniques to extract fault types and integrates insights into a PostgreSQL database.
+The system generates valuable business statistics to help companies address customer concerns and improve service quality.

+### Workflow

+**Data Management:**
+Create and save a structured automotive parts dictionary for reuse.

+**Fault Extraction:**
+Preprocess customer reviews and identify fault types using NLP.

+**Database Update:**
+Save extracted fault types back to the database in a new column.

+**Insights Generation:**
+Analyze fault types and compute statistics for each business.

+**Business Update:**
+Merge insights into the business table without overwriting existing data.

+This pipeline provides an efficient solution for fault type analysis and business insights generation.

 ## Review Embedding Pipeline

 ### Key Functions